Sprite icons

 Indoor carbon dioxide concentrations are the result of a combination of outdoor CO2, indoor breathing and the ventilation rate of the building.
 When people breathe, they release CO2 into the air.
 If there's too much CO2, extra fresh air must be supplied to reduce the CO2 level.
 As buildings and homes become more energy-efficient and thus airtight, this means we have less fresh air coming naturally into the building.
 Many of today’s ventilation systems recycle air to conserve energy, thus pushing contaminated air back into the building rather than cycling in new fresh air.
 This results in high CO2 concentrations and poor indoor air quality.
 Air flow should be monitored to ensure fresh air is supplied in due time.

 Moderate to high levels of carbon dioxide can cause headaches, reduced concentration and fatigue while higher concentrations can even produce nausea, dizziness and vomiting.
 Indoor CO2 levels constantly change, depending on the ventilation, the amount of people and the length of time they are present in an enclosed space.
-Indoor CO2 levels between 450-1.000 ppm are acceptable.
+Indoor CO2 levels between 450 - 1.000 ppm are acceptable.
 When the values exceed this range, additional ventilation is required.
+Sentera CO2 sensors accurately measure the CO2 levels in the ambient air.
+They are available in different enclosure types, depending on the application.

 Prevent condensation in wet rooms